Who We Are

 Safe Routes Manager

 Benji Rouse (he/they) - Anishinaabe, citizen of the White Earth Ojibwe nation, Ottertail Pillager band - is trained as a youth educator and bicycle mechanic.
-Born in Seattle, he worked for 13 years as a crisis intervention worker with street-involved and unhoused youth and young adults, eventually getting the bike-mechanic bug when he started a bike-building and repair project to support youth experiencing urgent transportation issues.
+Born in Seattle, he worked for 13 years as a crisis intervention worker with street-involved and unhoused youth and young adults, eventually getting the bike mechanic bug when he started a bike building and repair project to support youth experiencing urgent transportation issues.
 Since 2014, he’s worked at community bicycle education nonprofits in Oakland, Minneapolis, and Tucson, coordinating Safe Routes to School programs, training people in bicycle mechanics, and facilitating bike trips with youth.
-For fun he enjoys mountain biking and gravel riding, gardening, playing Magic: The Gathering, playing with his dog and two cats, and camping.
+For fun he enjoys mountain biking and gravel riding, gardening, playing Magic: The Gathering, and camping.

 Madeline McClure